WRITE A REVIEW

 I like this remover, but not well enough to repurchase.
 It leaves my skin very soft and smooth, but it blurs my vision and it takes quite some effort to remove even non-waterproof mascara.
 Kanebo's Freeplus Beauty Oil Cleanser does a better job.

-This is one of my favorites the other being Mary Kay's & Lancomes.
-If I need remover and there is no shipping offers (because it makes it that much more expensive) I turn to Neutragena, however they do animal testing and don't want to do that again.
-Compared to that, this removes makeup better and has glycerin which I didn't see on the other ingredient list.
+This is one of my favorite waterproof mascara removers.
+This removes makeup better than many and has glycerin which I didn't see on the other ingredient list of a similar one sold at the drugstore.
 I notice my lids look less dry after using Paula's.
 I also like there is a barrier with a hole so the whole spout isn't open to knock over when my eyes are closed feeling around for my cleanser bottle as well!
 The only complaint I have is now she put on a stupd comment with her signature about "want no puffy lids, don't sleep with your makeup on" or something like that.
 I think that is dumbing down people a bit especially those who bought it to do the opposite of, but otherwise good product.